-Vinsers to raise for “Capital” in class simulating the Shark Tank television
+Vinsers to raise “Capital” in a class simulation of the Shark Tank

-With unique startup ideas, English language proficiency and persuasive negotiation skill, Vinsers of Vinschool The Harmony Secondary School have become talented “businessman”, successfully called for the “capital” from a special “investor” – Mr. John Dohrmann, in a class simulating the Shark Tank television show.
+With unique startup ideas, English language proficiency, and persuasive negotiation skill, Vinsers of Vinschool The Harmony Secondary School have become talented “businessmen”, successfully called for “capital” from a special “investor” – Mr. John Dohrmann, in a class simulation of Shark Tank television show.

-In order to help Vinsers gain more learning experiences in Financial literacy and Innovation mindset subject, Vinschool has invited Mr. Jonh Dohrmann to deliver lecture on business and startup.
+In order to help Vinsers gain more experiences in financial literacy and Innovation mindset, Vinschool has invited Mr. Jonh Dohrmann to deliver lecture on business and startups.
 As a certified IB Business Management teacher, Mr. John has extensive experience of working with students in more than 190 secondary schools from 18 different countries.
 He also has more than ten years of success in catapulting small start-ups into profitable businesses.

-Working with students of Vinschool The Harmony Secondary School, Mr. Jonh Dohrmann has delivered an interesting and highly interactive lesson.
-The class with topic of “Business” has provided Vinsers with basic knowledge of this field, helping them understand the essential skills to become skilled businessman.
-Especially, in the “Invest in Startups” section, students in 9 startup groups have used their teamwork and presentation skills to present their innovative startup ideas, thereby “to call for capital” from “Shark” John.
+Working with students of Vinschool The Harmony Secondary School, Mr. Jonh Dohrmann delivered an interesting and highly interactive lesson.
+The class with the topic of “Business” has provided Vinsers with basic knowledge of this field, helping them understand the essential skills to become skilled businessmen.
+Especially, in the “Invest in Startups” section, students in 9 startup groups used their teamwork and presentation skills to present their innovative startup ideas, thereby “to call for capital” from “Shark” John.

 Mr. John has been teaching at EF Academy Boarding Schools in New York for two years, developing a variety of unique programs that include research and investigation of an actual American business.